top of page

 1. Fear of Abandonment

 “Will they leave me?” stems from emotional neglect or unpredictable parenting.
-You might over-invest in relationships or cling to team members who drain your energy.
+You might over-invest in relationships, sabotage healthy relationships, or cling to people or team members who drain your energy.

 2. Fear of Rejection